 - Reinstall in reverse order.

-Do not work on the fuel system if the engine is still hot or warm.
+Do not work on the fuel system if the engine is hot or warm.
 Fuel may leak and catch fire if the engine is still warm.

 We hope you find the VW P2294 Code Fuel Pressure Regulator guide helpful.
 Check these troubleshooting and repair guides for more help on your Volkswagen.